AltraMayor/f3/doc/usage.rst

 sector should be and in which position in that file the sector should be.
 Thus, if a sector is well formed, or with a few bits flipped, but read in an unexpected position, ``f3read`` counts it as overwritten.
-Slightly changed sectors, are sectors at right position with a fews bits flipped.
+Slightly changed sectors, are sectors at right position with a few bits flipped.

 Notice that ``f3write`` doesn't overwrite sectors by itself, it's done